Borsh8m3/PhotoEditor/README.md

 # PhotoEditor
-Student project of console photo editor in C.
+Student project of console photo editor for photos in pgm formar.
+Written in C.

   -> The program only supports files located in the folder created by the program, with the same name!